agkaminski/ZAK181/README.md

 ## Software features

-ROM bootloader functions to load the kernel image from the 1.44 MB 3.5" FDD.
+ROM bootloader functions solely to load the kernel image from the 1.44 MB 3.5" FDD that is stored in `/BOOT/KERNEL.IMG` file on FAT12 file system.
-The kernel will a multi-tasking, preeptive in a monolithic architecture, with UN\*X-like features (not even close to the full POSIX compability).
-Hopefully, it will be possible to port some UN\*X applications (like vi), although limited user process address space may be an obstacle (56 KB + 4 KB of stack).
+The kernel is a multi-tasking, preeptive, of monolithic architecture, with UN\*X-like features (not even close to the full POSIX compability).
+Hopefully, it will be possible to port some UN\*X applications (like vi), although limited user process address space may present an obstacle (56 KB + 4 KB of stack).

+## Boot

+The boot process is somewhat complicated due to the limited nature of the Z180 MMU.

+First the bootloader copies itself to the high RAM, configures the MMU to divide the address space into 3 regions and continues execution from the Common 1 area.
+This enables the bootloader to disable ROM and allow the computer to access the low RAM, that was previously occupied by ROM - this is the place kernel will be loaded into.
+The kernel image is then loaded from the floppy disk from a file `/BOOT/KERNEL.IMG` that resides on a FAT12 filesystem.
+After that the kernel is executed.

+The kernel reconfigures the MMU again to create a separate stack area and a "window" to access arbitrary physical memory.
+After initialization of all kernel subsystems, the first application is executed - init process, located at `/BOOT/INIT.ZEX'.

+Init process executes a simple script located at `/BOOT/INIT.INI` that setups the console (stdin, stdout, stderr) and executes next processes - for now only a shell `zesh`.

 ## Memory map